smartcontractkit/chainlink-testing-framework/charts/besu-prysm/README.md

 # Usage
 1. Connect with kubectl to the cluster you want to deploy to
 2. Set the context/namespace you want to use (if the namespace doesn't exist you might need to create it manually)
 3. Make sure that there's 1 node with with label `eth2=true` (this is used to schedule beacon chain and validator pods affinity to make sure they are deployed on the same node and have access to the same persistent volume).
 You can check it by running `kubectl get nodes --selector=eth2=true`.
 If there's no such node (which will especially be true on your local cluster, when running for the first time), run `kubectl get nodes --show-labels` to see all nodes and then pick one and run `kubectl label nodes <node-name> eth2=true` to add the label to it (for Docker Desktop use: `kubectl label nodes docker-desktop eth2=true`).
 It's best if you *don't do that* on remote clusters without previous consultation with the cluster owners.
 Once you have one labeled node you can proceed with chart installation.
 3. Run `./install.sh`
-This command by default uses `values.yaml` file, which is meant for local cluster use (because of the storage class it uses).
-If you want to deploy to SDLC cluster you should execute `./install.sh sdlc` and it will take values from `values-sdlc.yaml`, which uses `longhorn` storage class that is available in SDLC cluster and supports `ReadWriteMany` access mode (which is crucial, because multiple pods are using the same persistent volume).
+This command uses `values.yaml` file while generating one value on the flight: `currentUnixTimestamp`.

 That script will run lints, prepare a package and then install it.

 Then you should wait for `chain-ready` container to become ready, as that will mean that chain started to produce blocks.
 You can check it's logs to see current latest unfinalized block.

+It's recommended to remove the installation with `./uninstall.sh` script, as it will remove all persistent volume claims from the namespace (something that `helm uninstall` doesn't do).

 # Limitations
 * No support for restarting of geth app (it will try to initialize the chain from scratch every time and that will fail, becuase it will try to generate genesis.json based on previous chain state)